saleor/saleor-platform/README.md

 - Mailhog (Test email interface) - http://localhost:8025

-If you have any questions or feedback, do not hesitate to contact us on GitHub discussions or Gitter:
+If you have any questions or feedback, do not hesitate to contact us via GitHub or Gitter:

 - https://github.com/saleor/saleor/discussions
 - https://gitter.im/mirumee/saleor